wsor4035/dev.luanti.org/content/server/setup.md

 If you're on a headless server you'd want to run the server in some kind of multiplexer like `screen`.
 Run `screen -h 10000 -S luanti ./run_server.sh`, `Ctrl+A Ctrl+D` to detach, and `screen -r` to reattach at a later date.

-If you're going to be running multiple servers you may want to separate their files between eachother.
+If you're going to be running multiple servers you may want to separate their files between each other.
 One good way to do that would be to make a servers/ folder as a sibling to your bin/ folder, make a folder for each server, and use something like this for running the server:

 ```bash
 #!/bin/bash